-It is common currency that the words bucke uerteþ translate as buck farts, but a whiff of controversy surrounds it.
-So let’s look at the arguments.
+It is regularly stated that the words bucke uerteþ translate as buck farts, but a whiff of controversy surrounds it, so let’s look at the arguments.

 As a noun, fart doesn’t appear until the late 14th century, so we have to look for earlier forms.
 As great an authority as the Oxford English Dictionary cites uerteþ in its entry for fart (v).
-However, as any philosophy student knows, an appeal to authority doesn’t decide a case.
-So what’s the evidence?
+However, as any philosophy student knows, an appeal to authority doesn’t decide a case, so what is the evidence?

-The problem is that uerteþ has no known correlates in Middle English until we get to the 15th century, after the appearance of the first fart in English history.
+The problem is that uerteþ has no known correlates in Middle English until we get to the 15th century.
 In the 15th century, uert or vert meant greenery or foliage, derived from Old French or Anglo-Norman French, spoken from the 9th to the 14th century.
-There is a potential logical connection here: foliage is associated with a greater food supply in summer, thus more farting – perhaps.
-However, breaking wind isn’t a seasonal activity, evidence of the linguistic correlation is rather late for the song, and my connection between the word for foliage and the word for farting is entirely conjectural.
-Some linguists have proposed Old English feortan – like the Old High German ferzan and the Old Norse freta – as an intermediate form between uerteþ and the modern to fart.
+There is a potential logical connection here: green foliage is associated with a greater food supply in summer, thus more farting.
+Perhaps.
+However, breaking wind isn’t a seasonal activity, evidence of the linguistic correlation is rather late for the song, and my proposed connection between the words for foliage and farting is entirely conjectural.
+Some linguists have proposed an Old English word, feortan – like the Old High German ferzan and the Old Norse freta – as an intermediate form between uerteþ and the modern to fart.
 Feortan is, however, a hypothetical form of the word with no actual examples, so it does nothing to strengthen the argument.

 What else could it mean?
 The Latin vertere, meaning to turn or overturn, is a suffix for English words today including convert, divert, invert and revert.
 It is from this root that Theodore Silverstein’s book of 1989, English Lyrics Before 1500, proposed a meaning of buck turns, meaning buck leaps or cavorts.
 He wrote: